 Socioeconomic Development

-Absolute poverty has decreased in Poland but not exclusively because of the government’s welfare policies.
-The positive developments in the labor market and access to education, as well as the measures taken by the previous government prior to 2015 that reduced the high number of temporary contracts and included contract workers in the social security system, mitigated social disparities.
-Poland now ranks among the better-performing 50% of EU member states for social exclusion.
+Absolute poverty in Poland has decreased not only because of the previous PiS government’s welfare policies and increased spending.
+Positive developments in the labor market, improved access to education and measures by earlier – pre-2015 – governments to reduce temporary contracts and bring contract workers into the social security system have also helped mitigate social disparities.
+Poland now ranks among the better-performing half of EU member states on social exclusion.

 Socioeconomic barriers